 The Dark Knight Rises weekend box office: lower drop-off rate

 The Dark Knight Rises earned (or rather, is earning) an estimated $36.44 million this weekend according to Box Office Mojo.
-If studio estimates are accurate — last weekend they were off by $2 million — that represents a 41% drop from a week ago.
+If studio estimates are accurate – last weekend they were off by $2 million – that represents a 41 percent drop from a week ago.
 Nothing too steep; though not exactly a "minor" drop either for a movie on its third weekend out.
-On the other hand, that’s certainly better than the 45% drop-off rate I was expecting yesterday.
+On the other hand, that's certainly better than the 45 percent drop-off rate I was expecting yesterday.

-The real good news: thanks to $67 million from international territories, The Dark Knight Rises has passed the $700m milestone at the worldwide box office this weekend.
-TDKR‘s current cume is $733.03m.
-Although Nolan’s "Batman Rises" movie will have trouble matching its predecessor at the domestic box office, it will almost certainly surpass "Batman 2" internationally.
+The real good news: thanks to $67 million from international territories, The Dark Knight Rises has passed the $700 million milestone at the worldwide box office this weekend.
+TDKR's current cume is $733.03 million.
+Although Nolan's "Batman Rises" movie will have trouble matching its predecessor at the domestic box office, it will almost certainly surpass "Batman 2" internationally.

-In fact, unlike The Dark Knight, which was a bigger box-office hit in North American than overseas, The Dark Knight Rises is already bigger abroad: 51.6% internationally vs. 48.4% in the United States/Canada.
-For comparison’s sake: The Dark Knight domestic vs. international percentages were: 53.2% vs. 46.8%.
+In fact, unlike The Dark Knight, which was a bigger box office hit in North American than overseas, The Dark Knight Rises is already bigger abroad: 51.6 percent internationally vs. 48.4 percent in the United States/Canada.
+For comparison's sake: The Dark Knight domestic vs. international percentages were: 53.2 percent vs. 46.8 percent.

-Another TDKR vs. TDK comparison: on Day 17, The Dark Knight had earned $393.75 million at the US/Canada box office in summer 2008; The Dark Knight Rises estimated domestic box-office gross after 17 days is $354.63m.
-That’s a near $40m gap — without taking inflation or costlier IMAX screenings into account.
+Another TDKR vs. TDK comparison: on Day 17, The Dark Knight had earned $393.75 million at the U.S. and Canada box office in summer 2008; The Dark Knight Rises estimated domestic box office gross after 17 days is $354.63 million.
+That's a near $40 million gap – without taking inflation or costlier IMAX screenings into account.